SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 In fact delusions of this nature are more akin to illusions.
 Like seeing Jesus in the Turin Shroud.
 The periodic motions of the economy are not stable orbits about an ideal equilibrium.
-They are quasi-periodic motions far-from-equilibrium.
+They are (generically) quasi-periodic motions far-from-equilibrium.
 But this does not mean the economy is unstable.
 It means it is unpredictable.
 There is a big difference.